If you're thinking about renting out your home, you might want to consider hiring a letting agent to help you.

 - how often they arrange inspections of the property

 - how they'll check your property meets fire and safety standards

 - what sort of minor maintenance and repairs they'll pay for and speak to you about later

 - their standard charge – how often you have to pay them, whether they expect payment when the property is empty, how often they send out statements and how the payments are broken down

 There could be different levels of service, depending on the type of contract you agree to – some of the services listed above may be standard, some may be specific to individual landlord agreements.

-The Register of Letting Agents will be a list run by Scottish Ministers that will make sure every letting agent is suitable to do the job and has met minimum training requirements.
+The Register of Letting Agents is a list run by Scottish Ministers that makes sure every letting agent is suitable to do the job and has met minimum qualification and training requirements.